naninovel/docs/docs/support/index.md

 Actual: No music is playing.
 ```

-5. Close Unity editor and remove all the files and folders in the project directory, except the previously created instructions text file and `Assets`, `Packages` and `ProjectSettings` folders.
-Most importantly, **make sure you've deleted `Library` folder**, as it contains a lot of auto-generated files, which significantly increase project size.
+5. Close Unity editor and remove all the files and folders at the root project directory, except the previously created "repro.txt" file and "Assets", "Packages" and "ProjectSettings" folders.
+Most importantly, **make sure to delete "Library" folder**, as it contains a lot of auto-generated files, which significantly increase project size.
-6. Archive (zip) the project folder and either upload it to Google Drive or attach to a private message in Discord.
+6. Archive (zip) the project folder and either attach it to a private message in Discord or upload to a private file hosting (eg, Google Drive with a restricted access).

 Remember to share reproduction projects only via private messages; **never share the projects via public channels** to prevent leaking personal data and copyrighted assets.